 Alternating Breastmilk and Formula

-Some mothers decide to combine their milk and formula in order to increase the calories that their baby gets during feeding time.
+Can you mix formula and breastmilk?
+Yes, in fact, some mothers decide to combine their milk and formula in order to increase the calories that their baby gets during feeding time.
 If you decide to mix breastmilk and formula, first prepare the formula according to the directions.
 Don’t add powdered formula directly to your breast milk.
 Supplementing one or two bottles a week should not affect your body’s breast milk supply.
 However, if you are giving your baby one or two bottles of formula a day, your milk supply may begin to drop.

 Whether you choose to feed your baby breastmilk, formula, or both, Baby Brezza is here to make feeding time as easy as possible for both you and your little one.